Security

 - JWT session tokens — signed with HMAC-SHA256 using

-BILBYCAST_JWT_SECRET - Node secrets — encrypted at rest with AES-256-GCM using a key derived from
+BILBYCAST_JWT_SECRET - Node secrets — encrypted at rest with authenticated envelope encryption

-BILBYCAST_MASTER_KEY - AI API keys — encrypted at rest with AES-256-GCM (same derived key)
+- AI API keys — encrypted at rest with authenticated envelope encryption

 - Configuration — non-secret settings stored in plaintext TOML